 results from the evaluation of the macro's body.
 The case where zero

 forms result is also handled.
-This macro is in 10.0 and 10.1 but not

 Support added in the :ssl module for for Service Name Indication